 March Muffin Madness continues on with gluten-free Apple Quinoa Muffins from Ricki Heller.
 Ricki’s recipe is full of nutritional goodness—and taste really good, too!
 Don’t we all love it when that’s the case?
 Her muffins are gluten free, dairy free, egg free, and vegan, with a refined sugar-free option.

 Ricki’s motto is “a healthy lifestyle can be sweet!” and you’ll find that motto illustrated weekly on her blog, rickiheller.com.
 With only whole foods ingredients, a generous pinch of humor and input from her two chatty canines, Ricki shares gluten-free, allergy-friendly, sugar-free recipes that everyone will enjoy.

 Ricki’s second cookbook, Naturally Sweet & Gluten Free, offers gluten-free, vegan recipes all made with natural, low-glycemic sweeteners.
 It was an Amazon bestseller from day one!
 (Read my review here.)

 You can also find Ricki’s recipes and articles in a number of publications.
-Currently, she is working on her fourth book, Candida-Free Living (Da Capo), which is both a cookbook and guidebook on how to live happily and thrive on the anti-candida diet.
+Currently, she is working on her fourth book, Candida-Free Living: 100 Recipes and a 3-Stage Program to Restore Your Health and Vitality.
+(Update: This book has since been published–yay!)

 I’ve written about Ricki a few times on gfe.
 I “met” Ricki several years back via her blog, which was formerly called Diet, Dessert and Dogs.
 (FYI: Don’t dismay … Ricki’s dogs—“the girls” that all of us who follow Ricki’s blog love to read about—are still very much in the picture.)
 Ricki and I became really good “online” friends almost instantly and, happily, we finally got to meet in real life last summer.
 It was such a treat!

 Honestly, everyone loves Ricki!
 She’s a dear … super friendly and so helpful and supportive to all.
 Plus, she’s so entertaining in her posts and, of course, there’s the part everyone especially loves—her awesome gluten-free recipes!
 Her recipes also happen to be refined sugar free (often totally sugar free), and vegan (which means dairy free and egg free, too, of course).
 You truly won’t miss a thing in her recipes though, because Ricki is a gifted recipe developer.